calcom/docker/README.md

 ## Troubleshooting

 * SSL edge termination: If running behind a load balancer which handles SSL certificates, you will need to add the environmental variable `NODE_TLS_REJECT_UNAUTHORIZED=0` to prevent requests from being rejected.
 Only do this if you know what you are doing and trust the services/load-balancers directing traffic to your service.
+* If you had and issue creating user please check if the metadata field is null change it to empty json ({}) and you will be fine.